denko-rb/denko/README.md

 end
 ```

 Denko doesn't run Ruby on the microcontroller (see [mruby-denko](#mruby-denko)).
-It runs custom Arduino firmware that exposes its I/O interfaces to Ruby running on your computer.
-Your microcontroller, and anything you connect to it, map directly to Ruby objects, so you can think about your hardware and appplication logic, not everything in between.
+It runs custom Arduino firmware to expose its I/O interfaces over a socket.
+You run Ruby on your computer and talk to it.
+The microcontroller, and anything connected to it, map directly to Ruby objects.
+You get to think about your hardware and appplication logic, not everything in between.

 High-level abstraction in Ruby makes hardware classes easy to implement, with intuitive interfaces.
-They multitask a single core microcontroller, with thread-safe state, and callbacks for inputsy.
+They multitask a single core microcontroller, with thread-safe state, and callbacks for inputs.
 If you need more I/O, integration is seamless; connect another board and instantiate it in Ruby.

 ### Supported Hardware